 If you’re new to shooting, you probably haven’t been exposed to a proper shooting sling.
 Most of the slings on the market today are either tactical style, with quick adjustment for length, or just used as a carry strap.
 That’s a shame, though.

 It worked well, but I never really understood it until years later.
-It got me through the early part of my marksmanship blogging years, and a few classes focused on traditional positions, but I’ve moved on to newer and more intuitive designs.
+The turner got me through the early part of my marksmanship blogging years, and a few classes focused on traditional positions, but I’ve moved on to newer and more intuitive designs.

-The foundation of all rifle positions is to adopt good bone-on-bone contact and relax.
-Ideally, there is no muscle involved in supporting the weapon.
-Without a sling, there is always a weak link with the supporting arm.
+The foundation of all rifle positions is adopting good bone-on-bone contact and relaxing the muscles.
+Ideally, there’s no muscle involved in supporting the weapon whatsoever.

 The trouble is that this triangle only has two sides.
-If you relax the bicep holding the two sides of the triangle, gravity will do its thing and the hand will fall.
+If you relax the bicep holding the two sides of the triangle, gravity will do its thing and your hand falls.

 A shooting sling closes the open triangle by connecting the front of the rifle to the top of the arm.
 This way, muscle is not required to support the rifle.
 You relax into the position and the rifle stays in position.